rstatsinger/contrast-java-webgoat-docker/README.md

-# Contrast Security IAST/RASP hands-on lab that will help you jumpstart your DevSecOps journey.
+# Contrast Security IAST/RASP hands-on Lab

+## Jumpstart your DevSecOps journey.

 ## Prerequisites: A Contrast Security account, Docker, and a web browser.